jvanverth/essentialmath/src/Examples/Ch12-Collision/Collision-01-Hierarchy/Readme.txt

-This demo shows the power of a simple scene graph, which allows for quick and easy creation, management and rendering of hierachical scenes such as the articulated submarine used herein.
+This demo shows the power of a simple hierarchy, which allows for quick and easy creation, management and rendering of hierachical objects such as the articulated submarine used herein.
 The demo allows the user to move and rotate the submarine.
-In addition, the rudder, dive planes and periscope can be independently articulated, as well
+In addition, the rudder, dive planes and periscope can be independently articulated, as well.

+The hierarchy is managed via a 'structure of arrays' approach, rather than the more traditionally objected-oriented tree of separately allocated nodes.
+This gives better cache coherency during updates and rendering.

 This demo also displays the bounding hierarchy for the submarine, showing how the different levels of bounding objects are constructed and relate to one